 Another concern with telemedicine is the amount of money necessary to get started.
 We won’t lie.
 Startup costs can be significant depending on the type of hardware and software being purchased.
 But the thing to remember is that hardware and software are expensive across the healthcare spectrum.
 High startup costs are not unique to telemedicine.

 The other side of the coin is the ability of telemedicine to ultimately pay for itself.
 Telemedicine can increase a clinician’s efficiency considerably.
 It allows the clinician to take on a greater patient load without having to expand the office, hire more staff, and so on.
 These two factors combined should increase revenue.
 Over time, that revenue pays for the cost of the hardware and software.

 Finally, telemedicine faces disadvantages in terms of regulatory and industry issues.
 On the regulatory front, Medicare and Medicaid have traditionally been resistant to telemedicine.
 Things temporarily changed during the COVID pandemic, but mainly out of necessity.
 Medicare and Medicaid are by no means big fans of telemedicine even now, more than two years after COVID came to the U.S.

 Some states are also resistant.
 They don’t allow doctors to practice telemedicine across state lines.
 They also tightly restrict the types of care clinicians can offer through telemedicine.
 As for industry issues, they run the gamut from insurance company resistance to actual hospitals and medical groups not wanting to utilize telemedicine.

-We firmly believe that telemedicine will only continue to grow until it eventually overtakes the traditional model.
+We firmly believe that telemedicine and other healthcare technology will only continue to grow until it eventually overtakes the traditional model.
 During that time, telemedicine will not be without its bumps and bruises.
 It definitely has its advantages, but in the end, its advantages will win the day.